-The recipe starts out a simple brine made of vinegar, sugar, water, mustard seeds, dill seeds, garlic, and salt.
+The Dill Pickle Bread recipe starts out a simple brine made of vinegar, sugar, water, mustard seeds, dill seeds, garlic, and salt.
 I mis-read the recipe and just added dill weed.
 It was just as well as I don’t think I have any dill seed.

-After the brine has cooled to 110F, yeast and sugar are added and allowed to proof until you see some action.
+Cool the brine to 110F.
+Add the yeast and sugar and allow to proof until you see some action.
 In the meantime I finely diced some of my precious lacto fermented pickles.

-After about 10-15 minutes you should be able to continue on with the addition of the minced pickle, dill weed, olive oil, and two cups of flour.
+After the yeast has bloomed add the minced pickle, dill weed, olive oil, and two cups of flour.
 Make sure to add the flour gradually until the mixture comes together to form a ball.
 Turn the dough out onto a floured surface and knead until the dough is nice and stretchy.
 Remember, it’s important to work that gluten!
-Let the dough rise in a bowl in a warm spot until it has doubled in size (1-1 1/2 hours) then punch and knead it a bit.
+Let the dough rise in a bowl in a warm spot until it has doubled in size (1-1 1/2 hours).
+After the rise, punch it down and knead it a bit.
 Reform the ball into a loaf shape and lay in a greased loaf pan.
 Let the loaf rise for another 30-45 minutes then bake for 30 minutes in a pre-heated 350F oven.